-◆ PHE 418H Ethical Issues in Physical Education, Kinesiology and Health Studies
+PHE 418H Ethical Issues in Kinesiology, Education and Physical Culture

-As the final required course for the BPHE degree, this will be an ethically oriented synthesis and conclusion to the program.
-The major presupposition of this course is that graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine or research - will be in a position of social responsibility and leadership, and may exercise considerable power over others.With such power goes considerable intellectual, civic and personal responsibility.
-This course will initiate discussions about an ethical framework that will have pedagogical, intellectual, political, and relationship implications for students' respective fields of study.
-We will examine the work of 20th-century philosophers, intellectual activists and critical scholars, and will apply their theories to a range of ethical concerns that have arisen in contemporary Canadian society in the fields of kinesiology, physical education, sport, health sciences.
-We will focus on three intersecting ethical dimensions: (a) the importance of reflective and nonjudgmental communication, (b) the necessity of resisting domination, and (c) creating new, alternative relationships.
+As the final required course for the BPHE and B.KIN. degree, this will be an ethically-oriented synthesis and conclusion to the program.
+The major presupposition of this course is that graduates who pursue careers in the broad fields of kinesiology, physical education and health - teaching, fitness and lifestyle counseling, coaching, medicine, health sciences or research - will be in a position of social responsibility and leadership, and may exercise considerable power over others.
+With such power goes considerable intellectual, civic and personal responsibility.
 We take up the challenge of courageously developing an ethical self that can respond intellectually, politically and personally to the proliferation of ethical dilemmas in our fields.
-Selected ethical situations will be examined, analyzed, and evaluated.
+Selected case studies will be examined, analyzed, and evaluated.